-Response: The Corporation manages its existing debt portfolio to strategically minimize risk and lower costs while adhering to all notice and any other requirements of each bond series' underlying documents, which may include policies of municipal bond insurance.
+Response: The Corporation manages its existing debt portfolio to minimize risk and lower costs while adhering to all notice and any other requirements of each bond series' underlying documents, which may include policies of municipal bond insurance.
 In the case of variable rate debt, this can also include adherence to liquidity facility, remarketing and/or broker-dealer agreements.
+In November 2018, the Corporation executed an amendment to its Standby Bond Purchase Agreement ("SBPA") with Bank of America, National Association that was set to expire that month to extend the agreement for an additional three years and five months to coincide with the maturity of the underlying bonds.
+This reduced the commitment fee by one basis point compared to the annual fee in the expiring SBPA which was for a three year term.